ddols/Structural-genome-annotation-workflow/README.md

 [here](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions).

-Once `conda` is installed (make sure to follow the proper instructions for your OS) and activated your prompt in the terminal should look like
+Once `conda` is installed (make sure to follow the proper instructions for your OS) and activated, your prompt in the terminal should look like
 this:

 ``` r